koaning/tjek/README.md

 - This can help prevent pytest from running every single unit test even if only a few changes have been made.
-- This can be used by static site builders to only build the markdown files that are different than the main branch.
+- Static site builders could use it to only build the markdown files that are different than the main branch.
+This may seriously reduce the build time locally.

 ## Install